7 Days (2021 film)

-7 Days is an 2021 American romantic comedy film directed by Roshan Sethi, in his directorial debut, from a screenplay by Sethi and Karan Soni.
-It stars Soni, Geraldine Viswanathan, Mark Duplass, Zenobia Shroff, Aparna Nancherla, Gita Reddy and Jeffrey Self.
+7 Days is a 2021 American romantic comedy film directed by Roshan Sethi, in his directorial debut, from a screenplay by Sethi and Karan Soni.
+It stars Soni, Geraldine Viswanathan, Mark Duplass, Zenobia Shroff, Aparna Nancherla, Gita Reddy and Jeffery Self.

 It had its world premiere at the Tribeca Film Festival on June 10, 2021.

 Plot

 The film opens with several Indian couples discussing their traditional arranged marriages.
 An Indian website is a modern method for unmarried singles to seek a spouse.
 Both Ravi's and Rita's mothers have created profiles for them on Arranged, a website for America-based Indians.

 Ravi and Rita have an awkward pre-arranged date at a dry reservoir.
 As her mother had posted she was a vegetarian, he had brought a special meat-free meal.
 When she points out that the lemonade he brought was hard and the site stated he is a teetotaler, embarrassed, he pours it on the ground.

 Suddenly they both get alerts to their phones about the COVID-19 pandemic, going back to her place they simultaneously call their moms.
 It is a mess, trash everywhere, dirty dishes and evidence that she drinks.
 Ravi waits for the car rental agency to call him back, as his train has been cancelled.
 As there won't be a car until morning, Rita offers him the couch.
 After he updates his mom, he overhears her talking dirty to someone on the phone.
 In a panic, he goes to her bathroom and finds her vibrator.

 First thing in the morning Ravi leaves as soon as he can on foot to the agency.
 Rita gives him a friendly goodbye, but he leaves coldly.
 Relieved he's gone, she grabs a beer and a cold chicken drumstick from the fridge.
 Ravi suddenly pops back in, as he is told it will be three more days.
 He is forced to shelter in place due to the pandemic.